faldor20/nottui/README.md

 Nottui is a toolkit for making terminal user-interfaces.
-It builds upon [Notty](https://github.com/pqwy/notty/), adding a layout DSL and support for event dispatch.
-It uses [Lwd](https://github.com/let-def/lwd) for interactivity.
+It builds upon [Notty](https://github.com/pqwy/notty/), adding a layout DSL and support for event dispatch, and [Lwd](https://github.com/let-def/lwd) which is used for interactivity.

 # Getting started